bowmancg/fs-journal/quizzes/week06.md

 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+A component contains code for a specific application for a page, and the page is meant to contain and render components
 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->
 ```
+v-for
 ```
 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->